 Local that Works is an annual contest that spotlights innovative and replicable content, engagement and revenue initiatives at public radio and TV stations, and nonprofit news organizations in the U.S.

-Explore the LTW database of 350+ projects.
+Explore the curated LTW database of 350+ projects.
 Entries from the 2020 contest will be added to this database this fall.

 Tips on using the database: If viewing this on a computer, all projects are listed in the left column.
 Click on a project name and its longer profile will appear in the right column.
 If viewing on mobile, clicking on a project name will load the full listing on your screen.

-You can filter your results by selecting a tag or multiple tags in the category drop down menu and clicking on search.
+You can filter your results by selecting a tag or multiple tags in the categories drop down menu and clicking on search.
 If you want to change, broaden or narrow the results, make sure to uncheck categories for subsequent searches.

 To see previous Local that Works contest winners, finalists and semi-finalists, click on green, purple or orange tags and our judges’ favorite projects will show up in the left column.

 75 results found.